Pollutants in polar bears

 On average, DDE and HCB levels decreased through to 2010 (6% per year), and then concentrations increased until 2017 (21% per year for DDE and 8% per year for HCB).

 Reported time trends were not affected by age, body condition or number of cubs.
-Mercury levels increased over time, particularly during the latter half of the study period.
+Mercury levels are stable in the time period 1995-2023.

 Effect of climate-related changes on diet and access to food